joey-carlson/sis-engine/docs/USER_GUIDE.md

 ## What Is This Tool?

-SPAR Tool Engine is a **pressure-driven campaign management system** for tabletop RPGs.
-It helps you run narrative-focused campaigns where consequences accumulate, factions remember, and tension builds organically over time.
+SiS Tool Engine is a **pressure-driven campaign management system** for tabletop RPGs.
+Built on the Spirals in Spirals (SiS) framework, it helps you run narrative-focused campaigns where consequences accumulate, factions remember, and tension builds organically over time.

 Think of it as your campaign's memory and conscience—tracking what can't be undone, surfacing what matters, and injecting complications that feel earned rather than arbitrary.

+### What is SPAR?

+**SPAR (Serial Pulp Adventures Reborn)** is a campaign setting built on the SiS system.
+It's one example of how to use SiS—a pulp/noir setting with specific themes, factions, and narrative voice.

+The SiS Tool Engine is system-agnostic.
+You can use it with:
+- SPAR (pulp/noir campaigns)
+- D&D, GURPS, VtM, or other RPG systems
+- Your own homebrew settings
+- Any genre or tone

+SPAR content packs provide SPAR-specific complications and loot, but the underlying SiS engine works for any campaign.

 ---